 - Trained nearly 600 professionals on how they can support bereaved pupils

-The figures speak for themselves, but what matters to us the most is the wellbeing children and young people we support.
+The figures speak for themselves, but what matters to us the most is the wellbeing of the children and young people we support.
 Our vision is that children and young people will not be alone in their bereavement journey.

 To commemorate this incredible milestone in Jigsaw’s history, we’ve curated accounts from some of the amazing team that have helped to build Jigsaw (South East) into the remarkable charity it is today.